fuzzygroup/blog/_posts/2017-04-12-executing-word-counts-with-bash.md

     cat *.md | wc -w | xargs -I{} expr {} / 250

 If you're looking to do this yourself then these commands all go into a single text file and a chmod +x command on the file makes it executable.

+Here's the output of this script:

+    ./wordcount
+    Word Count:
+        3827
+    Page Count:
+    15

 The interesting tool here is **expr** which is a command line math tool.
 The 250 is a metric that I use for the number of words per printed page.
 I know in the modern era that a printed page is perhaps a bit of an anachronism but I find it very comforting to know that I wrote 15 pages today (which is what I actually turned out today).